Create an association shop in Switzerland: sell merch, tickets and courses online

 • Form fields set up (name, address, size – depending on product)

-• Test order carried out and confirmation email checked
+• Test order completed and confirmation email checked

 • Shop link shared: email to members, social media, QR code for print

-• Process for collection at event defined (print order list or tick off digitally)
+• Process for pickup at the event defined (print order list or check off digitally)

 • Refund process clarified (e.g. in case of event cancellation)

-• Orders exported regularly (CSV) for accounting and order processing
+• Regularly export orders (CSV) for accounting and order processing

-Payrexx offers with «Pages» a mini-webshop that can be set up without programming knowledge and combines merch, tickets and course places with integrated payment (TWINT, credit card, PostFinance, Apple Pay).
+With «Pages», Payrexx offers a mini-webshop that can be set up without programming knowledge and combines merch, tickets and course slots with integrated payment (TWINT, credit card, PostFinance, Apple Pay).

 Form fields for name, address and individual details (e.g. T-shirt size or course date) can be configured per product.
-Orders flow into a central Dashboard with export function.
-The Free subscription has no monthly fixed costs – the club pays only transaction fees per sale.
+Orders flow into a central Dashboard with an export function.
+The Free-Abo has no monthly fixed costs – the Verein only pays transaction fees per sale.

 TABLE OF CONTENTS